RomanMazyrin/amo_widget_app_package/README.md

 # Amocrm widget framework

 Library to make amoCRM widgets development easier and faster.
-Includes often used components that essential for widget core functionality.
+Includes often used components that are essential for widget core functionality.

 <br>